Volunteering with Madison Cat Project

 • Facilitate introductions and monitor the interaction between cats and potential adopters to ensure a positive experience; intervene as needed

-• Discuss common cat health and behavioral issues with adopters including topics such as: litter boxes, scratch pads, declawing, annual vetting, body language, etc.
+• Discuss common cat health and behavioral issues with adopters including topics such as: litter boxes, scratch posts, declawing, annual vet visits, feline body language, etc.

 • Maintain a professional relationship with all other volunteers and staff